 At a recent user event we held in Atlanta, we discussed data analytics and asked our customers what their thoughts were on the subject.
 Every single person in the room agreed, without exception, that accessing business data and using it to aid strategic decisions is incredibly important.

-That’s not too surprising because, after all, these are companies that have not only invested in an MIS solution but have also taken the time to attend a user event.
-These are companies that appreciate the value of this type of software and know the positive impact it can have on their business.
+That’s not too surprising because, after all, these were printing companies that have not only invested in an MIS solution but have also taken the time to attend a user event.
+These were companies that appreciate the value of this type of software and know the positive impact it can have on their business.

 And that’s a big shame.
 Because this is where the competitive advantage lies.
-It’s the analysis of the data that really aids strategic decision making, that helps you better understand your business, your industry, customers and trends.
+It’s the analysis of your MIS data that really aids strategic decision making, that helps you better understand your business, the printing industry, your customers and market trends.
 That will help you predict revenue and increase the productivity of your employees, software and machines.

 What is not defined cannot be measured.
 What is not measured, cannot be improved.
 What is not improved, is always degraded. - William Thomson Kelvin.

 The future of data analysis – taking it to the next level

 Historically, data analysis has been focused on creating a set of reports, either physical or digital, which extract your data and set it out as a readable story of facts and figures.
 While this sort of analysis is an awesome tool for gaining mid-level data for your print business, it can be pretty limited if you want to dig a bit deeper.